 Purpose

-Provide opportunities for Virginia’s students, educators, and other adult populations to participate in and learn through the arts by working with highly qualified professional artists, in support of lifelong learning.
+To provide opportunities for students, educators, youth, and adult citizens throughout Virginia to participate in and learn through the arts by working with highly-qualified professional artists in both traditional and non-traditional learning environments.

 Description